For Immediate Release: March 27, 2020

 Sr. Simone: “Thank heavens for the true leaders who saved the worker bailout.”

-WASHINGTON, D.C. – After critical negotiations, Congress has passed a bailout package for workers and hospitals.
+WASHINGTON, D.C. – After critical negotiations, Congress has passed the CARES Act, a bailout package for workers and hospitals.
 This package will begin to provide security for many in this time of crisis, while ensuring that no tax-payer dollars go to corporate stock buy-backs or executive raises and bonuses.

 The original package proposed by Senate Majority Leader Mitch McConnell included large corporate bailouts with no protections for workers and no oversight.
 The original bill also left hospitals and medical workers without the funding they need to protect us in this crisis.
 Because Democrats refused to accept Leader McConnell’s partisan bill and negotiated for fixes, we now have a bill that significantly bails out workers and hospitals.